Visionatrix/Visionatrix/docker/README.md

 # Visionatrix in Docker

-You can build and run Visionatrix in Docker container with GPU device passed trough.
+You can build and run Visionatrix in Docker container with GPU device passthrough.

 ## Build docker image